This post embraces loneliness by celebrating togetherness. The conduit is that indefinable, elusive, and enigmatic craft of poetry.

 95% loneliness: Poetry

 Poetry fulfils a different need for everyone.
-For me, it is a solitary form of oracle, and an individualised coping mechanism.
-As gaps in life become filled, as new open and old reopen, poetry continues to educate.
+It is a solitary form of oracle, and an individual coping mechanism.
+As gaps in life become filled, as new open and old ones reopen, poetry continues to educate.
 We almost always feel better about what is understood or explained rather than what is not.

 It is also a voice of fixed directive, operating like home truths.
 Sometimes poetry soothes me; often it scorns me; sometimes it sympathises with me.
-My taste surely formed itself in this way deliberately.
+My taste surely formed itself on that basis.

 Togetherness: KUSP Radio, Santa Cruz